solo11/CueBox_Assessment_updated/README.md

 ### Assumptions and Decisions made:

+- ID Column: The `Patron ID` is unique, and instead of generating a new ID column, the `Patron ID` is used.
+This approach also helps in maintaining standardized data ID across the system.
  - Gender column: the gender columns is misrepresented, corrected it to Martial status based on the data in the column
  - Assuming that if the primary email of a row is not present in the email file, then the row should be excluded
  - The data for the output columns primary email 1 and primary email 2 comes from the constituent data file and not the email data file